ARRYTHEBEAST/HandsOnMachineLearningStudy/Chapter 4/Chapter4_notes.md

 This is a generic optimization algorithm capable of finding solutions to a wide range of problems.
 This is an iteration based algorithm.

 First it starts via a random initialization.
 Then you imporve it gradually by attempting to decrease the cost funciton.

+### Batch Gradient Descent

+To implemet gradient descent you need to compute the cost function with regard to each model parameter (theta).
+This will require me to calculate the 'Partial Derivative'

+Then instead of calculating partial derivatives individually of all feature.
+All the partial derivatives are calculated in one go using a 'gradient vector'.

+This formula involves calculations over the full training set at each gradient descent step.